adam-a-i/JoyBox/README.md

 # JoyBox

-JoyBox is a delightful platform designed to help you create and share personalized gift wish lists.
+JoyBox is a platform designed to help you create and share personalized gift wish lists.
 Each user gets a unique link to their JoyBox.
 Friends can reserve gifts with a simple click, ensuring that no one duplicates their selections.

 ## Features